aditya123473892/wagtail/Documentation-search.md

 </details>

 Faceted search by version relies on the [`docsearch:version` meta tag](https://docsearch.algolia.com/docs/required-configuration#introduce-global-information-as-meta-tags).
+We set this tag to match the version _slug_ in URLs (`current_version` context variable from Read the Docs in documentation site templates), so aliases like `stable` and `latest` are indexed separately from numbered releases.

 ## Search index